airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_closedate` | The day the deal is expected to close, or was closed. | `deals.properties.closedate` | 🟢 0.90 | Matched field 'property_closedate' confidently. |
 | `property_createdate` | The date the deal was created.
 This property is set automatically by HubSpot. | `deals.properties.createdate` | 🟢 0.90 | Matched field 'property_createdate' confidently. |

-### Mapping from Airbyte `subscription_changes` to Fivetran `email_subscription_change`
+### Mapping: Airbyte `subscription_changes` to Fivetran `email_subscription_change`

 - Table Match Confidence Score: ⚠️ 0.65
 - Table Completion Score: ❌ 0.25

-#### Evaluation

-The table match score indicates a moderate level of confidence that the source and target tables describe similar subject matter.
-The completion score is low due to multiple 'MISSING' expressions for field mappings, which suggests incomplete mappings.
+- Summary Self-Evaluation: _The table match score indicates a moderate level of confidence that the source and target tables describe similar subject matter.
+The completion score is low due to multiple 'MISSING' expressions for field mappings, which suggests incomplete mappings._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |